knanne/knanne.github.io/_posts/2017-09-24-Cleaning data in Pandas.md

 Dropping duplicates using `df.dropduplicates()` is the simplest method of deduplicating records by far.
 You can give keyword arguments to make it more useful like a subset of columns.

 However, you are probably always going to want to apply some sort of logic to your method of keeping records, like keep the record with max value (in col4) for each combination of multiple columns (col1, col2, and col3).
-Achieve this with the following code, by slicing the your dataframe on indices of max for each group.
+Achieve this with the following code, by slicing the your DataFrame on indices of max for each group.

 ```python
 df.iloc[df.groupby(['col1', 'col2', 'col3']).col4.idxmax()]
 ```

-# Filter
+# Search

-Search a column by a list of keywords, for filtering out bad data.
+Search a column by a regular expression pattern, or single keyword, with `.str.contains()` or `.str.match()`.
+For more on this, refer to the Pandas docs on [working with text data](https://pandas.pydata.org/pandas-docs/stable/text.html#testing-for-strings-that-match-or-contain-a-pattern).
+Alternatively, filter on a list of keywords with the below code.

 ```python
 df = pd.DataFrame({'text' : ['somekey1blah',